heiklap/dawolang/README.md

-# dawolang  0.1.0
+# dawolang  0.2.0

+* Dart SDK  3.15
 * Migrated to null safety
 * Small, literal word-based message and command language, that eventually grows big, but stays always grateful to dartlang, it's little brother.
 * Helps in standardizing words, that are used in messages, and classifying them to groups.
 * Needed: Rules for forming and handling a sentence.
 * Question: Method to give ready sentence to action-handler.
-* HERE:  Updated to be Dart 2.0.0 compatible.
+* HERE:  Updated to be Dart 3.1.5 compatible.
-*   deleting some accidentally added technical big folders in github.
+*   deleted some accidentally added technical big folders in github.
 * NEXT: Handler for non-tracked words in incoming text.

 * Watch dawolang: LICENSE file.